wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 })
 {% endhighlight %}

-But that's not really what we wanted initially.
+Still, that is not really what we wanted initially.
 At least it is not completely what we wanted.
 It would be more convenient to do the same thing by calling something like that:
 {% highlight swift %}
 SQClosure(vm: squirrel) { (x: Int, y: Int) -> Int in return x+y;
 }
 {% endhighlight %}

 Is that possible?
 Kind of.
-But this is a topic of a future post.
+However, this is a topic of a future post.